-- Inspections and maintenance of bunds must be undertaken regularly.
+- Interconnected tanks should be treated as a single tank of equivalent total volume for the purposes of the bund design criteria. - Inspections and maintenance of bunds must be undertaken regularly.
 Bunds must be inspected for leaks or cracks in the foundation and walls.
 If any leaks occur in the bund, these must be removed immediately. - The position of all waste storage areas must be located so as to ensure minimal degradation to the environment.
-The main waste storage area must have a suitable stormwater system separating clean and contaminated stormwater. - Bund systems must be designed to avoid dewatering of contaminated water, but to rather separate oil and hydrocarbons from water prior to dewatering. - It is assumed that any rainwater collected inside the bund is contaminated and must be treated by oil / water separation (or similar method) prior to dewatering, or removed and stored as hazardous waste, and not released into the environment. - Following rainfall event bunds must always be dewatered in order to maintain a sufficient storage capacity in the event of a breach. - Waste streams will always be stored separately.
-No mixing of hazardous and general waste will be allowed.
+The main waste storage area must have a suitable stormwater system separating clean and contaminated stormwater. - Bund systems must be designed to avoid dewatering of contaminated water, but to rather separate oil and hydrocarbons from water prior to dewatering. - It is assumed that any rainwater collected inside the bund is contaminated and must be treated by oil / water separation (or similar method) prior to dewatering, or removed and stored as hazardous waste, and not released into the environment. - Following rainfall event bunds must always be dewatered in order to maintain a sufficient storage capacity in the event of a breach. - No mixing of hazardous and general waste is allowed.